CapacityPlus: History

 CapacityPlus works in Botswana, Democratic Republic of the Congo, Dominican Republic, Ethiopia, Ghana, India, Laos, Liberia, Malawi, Mali, Namibia, Nigeria, Rwanda, Senegal, South Africa, Tanzania, and Uganda.
 The project has completed activities in Haiti, Kenya, Mozambique, Peru, and Zimbabwe.

-Activities
+Operations

 Health Workforce Development

 CapacityPlus’s Bottlenecks and Best Buys approach has been used in over 50 health professional schools in eight countries.
 The approach enables schools to identify critical bottlenecks to providing quality pre-service education for health workers and prioritize affordable actions for increasing the quantity of graduates while maintaining or improving the quality of education.
-To help health professional schools improve their management, CapacityPlus co-developed with schools a series of management tools as well as the Dean’s Dashboard, free open source school management software.
+To help health professional schools improve their management, CapacityPlus co-developed with schools a series of management tools as well as the Dean's Dashboard, free open source school management software.
 CapacityPlus also partnered with the International Finance Corporation, the World Bank, and the Global Health Workforce Alliance in an exploration of innovative solutions for the financing of education to increase the number of health workers available to provide care to growing populations.
-CapacityPlus is a partner with the Medical Education Partnership Initiative (MEPI) to improve graduate tracking, community-based education, and distance learning in African medical schools, as well as a partner with the Nursing Education Partnership Initiative (NEPI) to conduct capacity assessments and costing analyses of African nursing and midwifery schools.